hotosm/e2e-mapping/src/content/docs/3-field-map/b-conflation.md

 - However, first we must check for conflicts in the geometries and tags.
 - Our conflation scripts can handle a lot of this, with some manual input where necessary.
-- This is built directly into the FMTM UI.
+- This is built directly into the Field-TM UI.
 - The final validated and tagged geometries are bulk uploaded to OSM.

   :::